mdn/yari/README.md

 The `server` has two main jobs:

-1. Simulate what it would be like to statically serve the site (e.g. a CDN)
+1. Simulate serving the site (e.g. from a server, S3 or a CDN).
 2. Trigger builds of documents that haven't been built, by URL.

 If you don't use the server you can manually use the CLI to build a page.
 For example:

-    node content build -l en-us -f we/html/element
+    node content build -l en-us -f web/html/element

 ...will build all documents that match that folder prefix.
 But you don't need to do that up front since the server will "fill in the gaps" by